Kalmat/PyWinCtl/README.md

 ***Important macOS notice <a name="macos-notice"></a>***

 macOS doesn't "like" controlling windows from other apps, so there are two separate classes you can use:
-- To control your own application's windows: MacOSNSWindow() is based on NSWindow Objects (you have to pass the NSApp() Object reference).
+- To control your own application's windows: MacOSNSWindow() is based on NSWindow Objects (you have to pass the NSApp() and the NSWindow() objects reference).
 - To control other applications' windows: MacOSWindow() is based on Apple Script, so it is non-standard, slower and, in some cases, tricky (uses window name as reference, which may change or be duplicate), but it's working fine in most cases.
 You will likely need to grant permissions on Settings -> Security&Privacy -> Accessibility. ***Notice some applications will have limited Apple Script support or no support at all, so some or even all methods may fail!***

 ***Important Linux notice <a name="linux-notice"></a>***